Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 `/src/upload-files.js`

-The upload files script will iterate the contents of a specified folder, and will upload and pin each _individual_ file to Pinata.
+The upload files script will iterate the contents of a specified folder and will upload and pin each _individual_ file to Pinata.
 After a successful upload the file name will be mapped to the IPFS hash CID from the response.

 Once complete the script will output the file name and CID mappings to a file.